kubernetes/website/docs/concepts/object-metadata/statefulsets.md

 {% capture body %}
 ### When to Use a Stateful Set
-StatefulSets are valuable for applications that require one or more of the following.
+Stateful Sets are valuable for applications that require one or more of the following.

 * Stable, unique network identifiers.